Wyydra/Moa/APP.md

 Moa is built for learners who want to grow their Korean quietly and consistently.
 No pressure, no clutter — just clear progress at your own rhythm.

-> *“Gather words, grow fluency.
-One Moa at a time.”*
+> *"Gather words, grow fluency.
+One Moa at a time."*